 All readers should follow their own judgement regarding the consumption of raw eggs.

 Tips for Storing Chocolate Mousse

-Baileys mocha mousse and French chocolate mousse will keep fresh in the fridge for 3-4 days.
+My chocolate mousse and the classic mousse au chocolat will keep fresh in the fridge for 3-4 days.
 If you can leave it alone that long.

 Other mousse recipes containing additional ingredients such as cream or butter will have their own set of guidelines regarding storage.
 Always read your recipe which should clearly state storage instructions.